A faithful linear-categorical action of the mapping class group of a surface with boundary: Introduction

 In this paper, we treat mapping class groups of any surface with non-empty boundary.
 The case of actions of braid groups on triangulated categories (unlike the more general case) has received substantial attention in the literature.
 See in particular~\cite{KhS02:BraidGpAction}, and also~\cite{KhTomas07:CobordismsCategories} and the references contained therein.
+Another triangulated category on which the mapping class group acts is the Fukaya category of a surface; a theorem of Seidel \cite[Theorem 1]{Seidel02:FloerMappingClass}, together with a folk conjecture relating the Hochschild homology of functors on the Fukaya category and Floer homology of symplectomorphisms, should imply this action is faithful for a closed surface.
+The argument in Section~\ref{sec:faithfulness}, which was inspired by \cite{KhS02:BraidGpAction}, can be adapted to give a more direct proof of faithfulness of the action on the Fukaya category of a surface; this is presumably well-known in certain circles.
+In contrast with the Fukaya category, the triangulated categories constructed in this paper are purely algebraic, and have finiteness properties which are not apparent for the Fukaya category.
+There is, however, a direct relation between the constructions in this paper and a variant of the Fukaya category; see~\cite{AurouxBordered}.

 This paper is structured as follows.
 In Section~\ref{sec:algebras} we define the algebras $\Blg(F)$; these are more general than the algebras from~\cite{LOT1}, since we allow $F$ to have more than one boundary component, but are special cases of definitions from~\cite{Zarev09:BorSut}.
 In Section~\ref{sec:bimodules} we define the bimodules.
 In Section~\ref{sec:faithfulness} we prove faithfulness of the action.
 In Section~\ref{sec:finite-generation} we discuss a sense in which these categories are finitely generated, and the decategorification of our action.
 We conclude, in Section~\ref{sec:further}, with some further questions.